Unloc/flutter-permission-handler/README.md

 ## Unloc customizations

-Removed all permission strategies except ContactPermissionStrategy for iOS.
-This in order to avoid app store issues like this:
+Removed all permission strategies except ContactPermissionStrategy, PhotoPermissionStrategy and AudioVideoPermissionStrategy (Camera) for iOS.
+This in order to avoid app store issues like these:

   The app's Info.plist file should contain a NSCalendarsUsageDescription key with a user-facing purpose string explaining clearly and completely why your app needs the data.